ziglang/zig/README.md

 bin/zig build --build-file ../build.zig --prefix $(pwd)/stage2 install
 ```

+This produces `./stage2/bin/zig` which can be used for testing and development.
+Once it is feature complete, it will be used to build stage 3 - the final compiler
+binary.

 ### Stage 3: Rebuild Self-Hosted Zig Using the Self-Hosted Compiler

 This is the actual compiler binary that we will install to the system.